 Property Auction Information.

 The highest bidder at public sale shall be required to pay in full (not make a deposit) the amount of the successful bid at the conclusion of the execution sale (subject to the confirmation of the sale as by law provided).
 The successful bid amount shall be paid in cash or certified funds (payable to the Orange County Sheriff’s Department).

 The Sheriff’s office may, in its discretion, determine and allow a reasonable time within which to deliver the successful bid amount to that office.
 The successful bidder shall also be responsible for the payment of any excise tax due to the Register of Deeds office, and all recording fees at the appropriate time.

-After the ten day upset bid period expires successfully with no upset bid made the Order of Confirmation is filed and the Orange County Sheriff will execute a Non-Warranty Sheriff’s Deed.
+After the 10-day upset bid period expires successfully with no upset bid made the Order of Confirmation is filed and the Orange County Sheriff will execute a Non-Warranty Sheriff’s Deed.
 The total amount of the upset bid in full is due upon delivery of the Sheriff’s Deed.

-If you have specific questions regarding Tax Foreclosures in Orange County or regarding a particular property please contact Valerie Curry, Deputy Tax Collector for Orange County at 919-245-2732 or email Valerie Curry.
+If you have specific questions regarding Tax Foreclosures in Orange County or regarding a particular property please contact Brandy Prince Deputy Tax Collector for Orange County at 919-245-2731 or email Brandy Prince.

 - Properties sold may be subject to IRS Tax Liens, City/County Taxes for any years not covered under our judgment, and other restrictions of record.

 - It is your responsibility to research and obtain information regarding the property, prior to the sale.

 - PURCHASER WILL RECEIVE A NON-WARRANTED SHERIFF'S DEED UPON COMPLETION OF THE SALE.